agiacche/topological_recursion/README.md

 The topological recursion associates a doubly indexed family of differential forms $\omega_{g,n}$ to a spectral curve $\mathcal{S}$, which consists of a Riemann surface with some initial data: $$\mathcal{S}\xrightarrow{\quad\text{TR}\quad}(\omega_{g,n})_{2g-2+n>0}$$

 ## BE topological recursion
-The BE_topological_recursion.nb code computes the above differential, given a spectral curve as initial data.
+The BE_TopologicalRecursion.nb code computes the above differential, given a spectral curve as initial data.
 The code allows for computations in the Bouchard–Eynard setting, that is for spectral curves with higher ramifications.

 ## Airy structures
 The code Airy_structures.nb computes Airy structure correlators, that are an algebraic reformulation of topological recursion.
 The initial data are (A,B,C,D) tensors in the sense of Kontsevich–Soibelman.